digital-asset/daml/docs/source/getting-started/app-architecture.rst

 Both fields use the built-in ``Party`` type which lets us use them in the following clauses.

 2. The signatories and observers of the contract.
-The signatories are the parties authorized to create new versions of the contract or archive the contract.
-In this case only the user has those rights.
+The signatories are the parties whose authorization is required to create or archive instances of the contract template, in this case the user herself.
 The observers are the parties who are able to view the contract on the ledger.
 In this case all friends of a user are able to see the user contract.

 Let's say what the ``signatory`` and ``observer`` clauses mean in our app more concretely.
 A user Alice can see another user Bob in the network only when Alice is a friend in Bob's user contract.
-For this to be true, Bob must have previously added Alice as a friend (i.e. updated his user contract), as he is the sole signatory on his user contract.
+For this to be true, Bob must have previously added Alice as a friend, as he is the sole signatory on his user contract.
 If not, Bob will be invisible to Alice.

-We can see some concepts here that are central to DAML, namely *privacy* and *authorization*.
+Here we see two concepts that are central to DAML: *authorization* and *privacy*.
-Privacy is about who can *see* what, and authorization is about who can *do* what.
+Authorization is about who can *do* what, and privacy is about who can *see* what.
 In DAML we must answer these questions upfront, as they fundamentally change the design of an application.

 The last thing we'll point out about the DAML model for now is the operation to add friends, called a *choice* in DAML.